Mahmud Shevket Pasha: Early life and career

 Mahmud Shevket was born in Baghdad in 1856.
 His grandfather, Hacı Talib Ağa had moved from Tbilisi to Baghdad.
 His father was Basra governor Kethüdazade Süleyman Faik Bey.
-He had four brothers, Numan, Murad, Khaled, and the much younger Hikmet, the latter two would become important statesmen of post Ottoman rule Iraq.
+He had four brothers, Numan, Murad, Khaled, and the much younger Hikmat, the latter two would become important statesmen of post Ottoman rule Iraq.
 Raised as an Ottoman, most sources claim that he had Georgian, Chechen, or Iraqi Arab ancestry.
-However, according to the memories of Turkey's third president Celal Bayar and also Turkish politician Rıza Tevfik Bölükbaşı, the relatives of the pasha declared to them that they were of Georgian origin.
-In addition to Ottoman Turkish and Arabic, he spoke French and German.
+However, according to Celal Bayar and Rıza Tevfik Bölükbaşı, the relatives of the pasha told them that his father was of Georgian and his mother of Arab origin.
+In addition to Turkish and Arabic, he spoke French and German.